EU regulator to give verdict on J&J COVID-19 vaccine by mid-March | Health

 Europe's drugs regulator said on Tuesday it could issue an opinion by mid-March on whether to approve drugmaker Johnson & Johnson's COVID-19 vaccine under a speedy review.

-The European Medicines Agency (EMA) said it had received a conditional marketing application for the vaccine, called COVID-19 Vaccine Janssen.
+The U.S. drugmaker said it had submitted a conditional marketing application for the vaccine, called COVID-19 Vaccine Janssen, with the European Medicines Agency (EMA).
 The shot is also being evaluated by U.S. authorities.
 The EU watchdog said a fast-tracked review of the coronavirus vaccine by its human medicines committee was possible because it had been already assessing some data in real time, and will now look at the vaccine's efficacy, safety and quality. (https://bit.ly/3b9M5SK)

+Johnson & Johnson said it was ready to begin distributing the vaccine within the European Union in the second quarter of 2021.
+The single-dose vaccine, developed by J&J's Janssen unit, was 66% effective in preventing COVID-19 in a large global trial against multiple variants, a study showed last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)